 What is the best way to make a small back porch feel bigger?

-The three best tricks for making a small back porch feel larger are: use an outdoor mirror to reflect the garden and create the illusion of depth, choose furniture that is scaled appropriately for the space rather than oversized pieces, and use vertical space with hanging planters and wall-mounted features instead of filling the floor.
+Use an outdoor mirror to reflect the garden and create depth, choose furniture scaled to the space rather than oversized pieces, and go vertical with hanging planters and wall-mounted features.
+Keeping the floor as clear as possible makes the single biggest visual difference on a small porch.

 How do I make my back porch cozy on a budget?